BoiteAKlou/boiteaclou.github.io/_posts/2018-12-30-35C3-CTF-Writeups.md

 >
 >Difficulty estimate: Easy

-All credit goes to **suchro** who solved all of the forensic challenges alone and is the original author of the following writeups. :thumbsup:
+All credit goes to **$in** who solved all of the forensic challenges alone and is the original author of the following writeups. :thumbsup:

 An [unknown file]({{ "/assets/2018-12-30/rare_mount" | absolute_url }} "rare_mount") was all that was given for this challenge.